-With Centrify Clients for Linux, the roles that you define in Centrify PAS become visible as a secondary group in Linux systems.
+With the Centrify Client for Linux, the roles that you define in Centrify PAS become visible as a secondary group in Linux systems.
 This allows you to control Linux or LXC entitlements by way of secondary UNIX group membership.

 For example, say you have two security groups: